iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/lstm-keras/next-frame-tutorial/README.md

 # Next-frame prediction with Conv-LSTM
+A simple Artificial dataset is generated where each frame has 3 - 7 squares moving linearly over time inside the 40 x 40 image frame.
+Each sample has 20 sequence of such image frames.
+The dataset generation code can be found at https://keras.io/examples/vision/conv_lstm/.

 ## Stacked Conv-LSTM
-This is a sample tutorial code from https://keras.io/examples/vision/conv_lstm/ for the demonstration of next frame prediction with Conv-LSTM.
 The model has 3 stacked Conv-LSTM layers with 40 hidden units (filters of size (3 x 3)) in each layer.
-The final layer is a 1 filter 3D Convolutional layer with filter size (3 x 3 x 3) with sigmoid activation to produce the final image with intensities between 0 and 1.
+The final layer is a 1 filter 3D Convolutional layer with filter size (1 x 1 x 1) having sigmoid activation to produce the final image with intensities between 0 and 1.
 Between each two layers there is a batch normalization layer to make network stable and faster.
 The model is many-to-one which means given any number sequences, the model will predict the next frame of the given sequence.
-Artificial dataset is generated where each frame has 3 - 7 squares moving linearly over time inside the 40 x 40 image frame.
-Binary cross-entropy loss and Adadelta optimizer were used for the training.
+The model was trained to minimize the binary crossentropy loss and Adadelta optimizer was used during the training.

-To run this model:
+To run this model, set the epoch to 50.
+If the epoch is set higher then ensure that model doesn't overfit.

 ` python3 next-frame.py
 `